blockwebdevs/BlockAids-solana-token/README.md

 Also manage tokens safely across a team using a multisig wallet approach instead of a single owner.

-The example token created here is called `BA` and the final version exists live on Solana at [7uVii1LGC5jCJAgHHmLqKZP3bpNtJS6ywHW6CUSocuyD](https://explorer.solana.com/address/7uVii1LGC5jCJAgHHmLqKZP3bpNtJS6ywHW6CUSocuyD).
+The example token created here is called `AIds` and the final version exists on Solana testnet at [DV78wP1FLFJp7Jr6YozurshB5fT7NeTK1KKoU6KbW6SF](https://explorer.solana.com/address/DV78wP1FLFJp7Jr6YozurshB5fT7NeTK1KKoU6KbW6SF?cluster=testnet).

 ## Steps for creating new token